The below table will enable you to identify the purity of your precious metals

 The only reliable guarantee, to ensure the metal purity/fineness has been reached is for the product to be sent to an Assay Office, where it will be tested before being struck with the relevant hallmark.

-A hallmark consists of three parts, which was made compulsory from 1st January 1999
+A hallmark consists of three compulsory parts, made mandatory from 1st January 1999.

-The STANDARD mark will indicate the fineness of the metal in parts per thousand, this will tell you the percentage of pure gold, silver, platinum or palladium used in the article.
-The shape of the shield around the number will tell you what metal it is:
+Indicates the fineness of the metal in parts per thousand — the percentage of pure gold, silver, platinum, or palladium in the article.
+The shape of the shield around the number tells you the metal: Silver (Oval), Gold (Oblong with cut corners), Platinum (Five-sided 'house shape'), Palladium (Three adjoining circles, after 2010).

-The ASSAY or 'town' mark.
-There are only four Assay Offices in the United Kingdom, and each one holds their own hallmark symbol, telling the consumer where the article has been assayed (tested).
+There are only four Assay Offices in the United Kingdom, and each holds its own hallmark symbol, telling the consumer where the article has been assayed (tested).
+This 'town mark' is a key part of every hallmarked item and can help date and locate where your piece was verified.

 Items of minimum fineness, weighing less than the following will not carry a hallmark: